The 10 Famous Chinese Teas

 10) Tai Ping Hou Kui Tea

-The English name for Tai Ping Hou Kui Tea is Monkey King Tea. of all of the famous Chinese Teas, it is perhaps the most unique in appearance.
+The English name for Tai Ping Hou Kui Tea is Monkey King Tea.
+Of all of the famous Chinese Teas, it is perhaps the most unique in appearance.
 It is a Green Tea that comes from Taipin in Anhui Province.

 If there were an Eleventh in my book, the Jasmine Pearls are missing from the list of famous teas and another of my favorites.
 My favorite tea shops in Hong Kong are Fook Ming Tong and Lok Cha.
 You can also order by mail from their tea shops.

-By |February 5th, 2012|Categories: Uncategorized|Comments Off on The 10 Famous Chinese Teas
+By |February 5th, 2012|Categories: Travel, Uncategorized|Comments Off on The 10 Famous Chinese Teas

 About the Author: